CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

    >**Note:** Select **Skip** on the **Start labeling now** pop-up.

 1. After creating a new project, you will be sent to the project for tagging in Label data.
-Select **+Add a Field** **(1)** to create a new field click on **Field** **(2)**, type `Abstract` in the Field, and hit enter.
+Select **+Add a Field** **(1)** to create a new field, click on **Field** **(2)**, type `Abstract` in the Field, and hit enter.
 By this, you have created a new Abstract Field.

    ![The Abstract tag has been created](../media/innovate5.png)

    ![The Abstract tag has been created](../media/lab2a-t6-frs9.png)

-1. Click on **Run layout**.Wait for the layout to be run for the first document and locate the document's abstract.
+1. Click on **Run layout**.
+Wait for the layout to be run for the first document and locate the document's abstract.
 Note that for some documents, the abstract is on the second page.
 Then, move on to the next document.
 We will tag each of the five papers, so navigate to each in turn, allowing the layout to be run.
 In order for tagging to be successful, we must first run the layout of a document, navigate to another document, and return to this first document before we begin tagging.
 Layout generation happens once per document, after which we can return to it and tag our abstract.

    ![Running layout for a document](../media/L2-T6-S15.png)

    ![Running layout for a document](../media/lab2a-t6-frs7.png)

 1. Return to the second PDF and select each word in the **Abstract** section.
 After highlighting this, select the **Abstract** tag to tag this section.
 Note that you will need to select each word individually rather than selecting a box.
 After selecting the **Abstract** tag, you should see a tag logo next to the PDF.
-If you see the tag logo, this means that tagging was successful for this document.
+If you can see the tag logo, this means that tagging was successful for this document.

    ![The first PDF has been viewed, and the second PDF has been tagged](../media/L2-T6-S16.1.png)

 1. Return to the first PDF and highlight the word **ABSTRACT** and the abstract.
 If the abstract is lengthy, as in this example, it is okay to include just the first paragraph.
 Then, select the **Abstract** tag to tag this document.
 Ensure that the viewed icon (an eye) changes to a tag icon.
-If it does not change to a tag but instead changes to a blank spot without any icons, tagging was unsuccessful.
+If it does not change to a tag but instead changes to a blank spot without any icons, tagging is unsuccessful.
 In the event that tagging is unsuccessful, select another document, wait for it to have its layout run, and then return to the prior document and try tagging again.

    ![The first PDF has been tagged](../media/L2-T6-S17.png)